-The bread is easy, but the instructions in the original recipe are a bit confusing.
-They give several different variations on how to bake the bread (depending on how crusty you like it) and it’s a bit tricky to navigate through all the different options.
+The bread is easy, but the instructions in the original recipe were a bit confusing.
+They gave several different variations on how to bake the bread (depending on how crusty you like it) and it’s a bit tricky to navigate through all the different options.
 So, I have shared the version/combination I found works best for my taste.

 They also say to make it a long “Italian bread” shape (which makes it a bit crustier), but I left it round because I liked the way it looks.

 semolina or cornmeal for the baking pan (about a tablespoon or two)

 Put the yeast, sugar, salt, water, and flour into the bowl of your Kitchenaid mixer.
 Mix for about 30 secnds to one minute on speed 2 using the paddle attachment.
 When it's done, it should pull away from the sides of the bowl and form a ball of dough.

 Swap the paddle for the dough hook and knead for 3--5 minutes on speed 2.
 The dough should be smooth and elastic, and bounce back when you press down on it.